-PayPal x Stripe: Gateway Battle
+Stripe x PayPal: Gateway Battle

-PayPal is one of the oldest payment platforms on the internet, and because of that, it’s pretty much everywhere.
+Firstly, one of the oldest payment platforms on the internet, and because of that, it’s pretty much everywhere.
 The gist of it is simple: it’s an online, one-stop-wallet for payments.
 Users give them access to whatever credit cards and/or bank accounts and/or addresses they want, and they’re ready for their shopping spree in your store.

 Like I said above: PayPal is everywhere.
 In a lot of ways, it has become the de facto way to pay on the web.
 In most cases, people can choose between credit card payments or PayPal.
 Which, for you, means your customers probably already have a PayPal account.
-So they press one button to pay, and you get your money and their address and all other relevant info right then and there.
+So they press one button to play, and you get your money and their address and all other relevant info right then and there.